-The Orange County CoC CES serves people experiencing homelessness in the CA-602 Orange County CoC, which covers the entire geographic area of the CoC utilizes OrangeOrangeCounty.
+The Orange County CoC CES serves people experiencing homelessness in the CA-602 Orange County CoC, which covers the entire geographic area of the County of OrangeOrange County.
 To ensure full coverage of Orange County's geographic area, the CoC utilizes Service Planning Areas to allow for targeted services and resource allocation.